kishoreteach/HL-bankgurantee/readme.md

 Please note this project is in WIP and is being constantly updated so may not work as expected.

-#To DO --> currently working on follwoing
+#To DO --> currently working on following
  1) finalizing the smart contract code
  2) Develop UI to invoke smart contract